peekolo/waverunner/RUNBOOK.md

 Before a real run:

-1. Confirm `jq`, `git`, and the selected AI CLI are installed.
+1. Confirm `jq`, `git`, and every AI CLI referenced by the wave's executions are installed.
-2. Confirm the CLI is already authenticated.
+2. Confirm each CLI is already authenticated.
 3. Confirm `git_dir` points at the intended repository root.
 4. Confirm the file referenced by `master_prompt_path` reflects current project constraints.
 5. Confirm no parallel batch exceeds `max_parallel`.